HISTORY notes for AMPS Python Client

 - Fixed fatal error that could occur when a program receives

-is attempting to reconnect and the signal causes a user-supplied exception listener to be called.
+SIGINT(or Ctrl+C is pressed) while anHAClientis attempting to reconnect and the signal causes a user-supplied exception listener to be called.
 (Z1714)

 Version 4.0.0.4 (2015-04-14)